AllenInstitute/deepinterpolation/README.rst

 # **Descrition and use of the Command Line Interface (CLI).**

 DeepInterpolation 0.1.3 introduced a refactored interface to use the package.
 The purpose of this mode is to faciliate deployment of deepinterpolation and provide a consistent API for use.
-Example use of the CLI are provided in the examples/ folder under cli_*.
+Example use of the CLI are provided in the *examples/* folder under cli_*.

-There are two modes to use:
+There are two modes that you can use:

 * Scripting mode:

 In this mode you contruct a set of dictionaries of parameters and feed them to the training, inference or finetuning objects within a python script.
 This mode is useful to iterate and improve your jobs.
-Example of this mode are provide in the examples/ folder as cli_*.py files.
+Example of this mode are provided in the *examples/* folder as cli_*.py files.

-* Command line mode:
+* Command-line mode:

-In this mode, you save the dictionary into a json file and provide the path to this file through the command line.
+In this mode, you save the dictionary into a json file and provide the path to this file as a paramter through the command line.
 This mode is useful for deploying your jobs at a larger scale.
 Typically your json file is mostly the same from job to job.
-Example of this mode are provided in the examples/ folder as cli_*.sh and cli_*.json files.
+Example of this mode are provided in the *examples/* folder as cli_*.sh and cli_*.json files.

 All parameters of the CLI are documented within the schema.
 To access the documentation, type down :